browserengineering/book/book/scheduling-and-threading.md

 The most important task in a browser is the rendering pipeline---but not just for the obvious reason that it's impossible to see web pages that aren't rendered.
-Most of the time spent doing work in a browser is in rendering, and *interactions* with the browser, such as scrolling, clicking and typing, have a close relationship with rendering.
+Most of the time spent doing work in a browser is in *rendering interactions* with the browser, such as loading, scrolling, clicking and typing.
+.
+All of these interactions require rendering.
 If you want to make those interactions faster and smoother, the very first think you have to do is carefully optimize the rendering pieline.

 The main event loop of a web page in a browser is called the *rendering event loop*.
-The ideal rendering event loop looks like this:
+An idealized rendering event loop looks like this:

 ``` {.python expected=False}